milsanore/trader.cpp/README.md

 - ✅ create a FIX connection to Binance
 - ✅ subscribe to price updates
 - create a basic trading signal (e.g. standard deviations)
+- use a precise number type for money
 - fire an order
 - test in the Binance test environment
 - momentum indicators